npmcdn-to-unpkg-bot/copyright-license/README.md

 4. Push to Heroku: `git push heroku master`
 5. Check to make sure that it works on our live Heroku app: [copyright-license.herokuapp.com](http://copyright-license.herokuapp.com/).
 If there are any errors, check the logs: `heroku logs --tail`
 6. Push to GitHub: `git push origin master`

+### Managing the Database
+* Accessing the database through a python shell
+  1. Open Terminal / Command Prompt in the project folder
+  2. Start a Heroku python shell: `heroku run python`
+  3. Import the database and its tables. e.g.:
+    * `from copyright import app`
+    * `from copyright.models import db, LicenseTerms, PaymentAmount, LicenseReceipt`
+  4. Run the appropriate database commands, e.g.:
+    * `someItemToDelete = LicenseTerms.query.get(1)`
+    * `db.session.delete(someItemToDelete)`
+  5. To commit any changes to the database: `db.session.commit()`
+* Accessing the database through a GUI (Windows or Mac)
+  1. Open pgAdmin, which should have been installed with PostgreSQL
+  2. File -> Add server...
+  3. Enter the database connection information
+    * Option 1: Login to Heroku in your web browser
+      * Choose the `copyright-license` app
+      * Click on the `Heroku Postgres :: Database` add-on
+    * Option 2: Use Terminal / command line
+      * `heroku pg:credentials DATABASE_URL`
+  4. Look for the correct database in the sidebar
+  5. To view and edit the actual data in the database:
+    * Go to `Schemas -> public -> Tables` and choose the table you want to view
+    * Click the icon in the toolbar for viewing table data

 ### Random Useful Stuff